The Carnivore Diet: Pros and cons, nutritional analysis, recipes and food lists

 Nutrients that there are is no deficiency testing for

-There are also a number of nutrients that are based on population average intakes rather than deficiency testing, such as manganese.
+There are also a number of nutrients that are based on population average intakes rather than deficiency testing.

 Given that manganese is associated with carbohydrate metabolism, there may be a lesser requirement for people following a carnivorous diet.
 There may be limited value chasing targets that are simply based on the average intakes of people eating a typical western diet.